 This year’s election is poised to be like none in history.
 The nation’s leading experts are recommending continued social distancing well past Election Day, which may prompt many Americans to cast their vote using mail-in ballots.

-But many Americans are also expected to show up at the polls on November 3 to cast their votes in person.
+But many Americans are also expected to show up at the polls on Election Day to cast their votes in person.

-It’s important to honor your employees’ right to vote in whatever way they deem appropriate—whether that’s mailing in their vote, voting ahead of time (some states have an early voting period that allows citizens to cast their vote at their convenience prior to November 3), or voting in person on Election Day.
+It’s important to honor your employees’ right to vote in whatever way they deem appropriate—whether that’s mailing in their vote, voting ahead of time (some states have an early voting period that allows citizens to cast their vote at their convenience prior to Election Day), or voting in person on Election Day.

 But when it comes to voting, what are your requirements as an employer?
 Do you need to give your employees time off to vote?